 1 dead and 2 injured in West Anchorage shooting, police say

 Nov.
-25—A shooting in West Anchorage early Saturday left one man dead and two others injured, police said.
+26—A shooting in West Anchorage early Saturday left one man dead and two others injured, police said.

 Officers responded around 3:49 a.m. to gunshots fired in the 3400 block of Greenland Drive, police said in an online update.
 When officers arrived at the scene, west of Minnesota Drive between Benson Boulevard and Spenard Road, they found a man dead in a home with gunshot wounds to his upper body, police said.